MouChiaHung/NDK/README.md

-# Using NDK r20 and r10e to build an executable file with CPP code
+# Using NDK r20 and r10e to build CPP code

 - ndk-build